NxPKG/khulnasoft-docs/content/kv/learning/kv-namespaces.md

 ```
 ## Bind your KV namespace via the dashboard

-To bind the namespace to your Worker in the Cloudflare dashboard:
+To bind the namespace to your Worker in the Khulnasoft dashboard:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com).
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com).
 2. Go to **Workers & Pages**.
 3. Select your **Worker**.
 4. Select **Settings** > **Variables**.